Great Neck School District opts out of high-risk winter sports

 The Great Neck School District announced it will not participate in the high-risk high school sports of wrestling, competitive cheerleading and boys and girls basketball in the winter season.

-"We were notified late Thursday that the Great Neck District would pull out of high-risk sports for our winter season which starts February 1," said Pat Pizzarelli, the executive director of Section VIII, which governs all Nassau’s interscholastic athletics.
+"We were notified late Thursday that the Great Neck District would pull out of high-risk sports for our winter season, which starts Feb.
+1," said Pat Pizzarelli, executive director of Section VIII, which governs all Nassau’s interscholastic athletics.
 "The decision was based out of an abundance of caution."

-Dave Zawatson, the director of athletics for Great Neck Schools, did not return calls for comment.
+Dave Zawatson, director of athletics for Great Neck Schools, did not return calls for comment.

 "It’s disheartening to have future memories and dreams stripped away from them before they can get to experience them," said Steve Cronin, who has two sons, Jackson and Luke, on the Great Neck North basketball team.
 "So many people worked so hard to make this a possibility and now it’s not happening.
 It’s devastating emotionally and socially, especially for the seniors, who see this opportunity disappear."